 Tax returns made simple

 Ask any self-employed professional what their favourite thing about being self-employed is and you’ll likely hear answers like ‘flexibility’ and ‘freedom’.
 What you certainly won’t hear is dealing with ‘taxes’ (or insurance, we admit) - and for good reason!
-While taxes for employees are looked after by the employer, being self-employed comes with the burden of filing and being totally accountable for your own taxes.
+While taxes for employees are looked after by the employer, being self-employed comes with the burden of being totally accountable filing and paying you own taxes.

 Tax isn’t our domain, so we’ve engaged the assistance of our wonderful partner, TaxScouts to help us with this guide.
-As the name suggests, they’re experts when it comes to tax.
+As the name suggests, they’re experts when it comes to tax of all forms.

 In fact, their purpose is to simplify the tax preparation process for the 200 million Europeans who go through it every year.
-They do this through their app, which helps you sort your Self Assessment through a certified accountant, all for a flat fee.
+They do this through their app, which helps you sort your Self Assessment through a certified accountant, all for an affordable flat fee.

 Making your tax return easier with TaxScouts

 We’ve partnered with TaxScouts to give you 10% off their personal tax return service, which normally costs £119.

 In short, no. While pay-as-you-earn tax (PAYE) means that employees’ taxes are paid on a monthly basis, if you’re self-employed, you’ll have to pay your tax on an annual basis.
 However, there’s a slight caveat to this.
 If the flexibility of being self-employed works for you, but paying income tax on an annual basis doesn’t, working under an umbrella company is something you may like to explore.